Washington Group on Disability Statistics

 WG Data Collection Tools - Guidance and Resources

-The WG has collaborated with UNICEF on the development of a module designed to measure facilitators and barriers to school participation.
-An update on the work accomplished in the past year, including the presentation of sample questions from the current version of the module were presented.
-Cognitive testing of the UNICEF/WG Module on Inclusive Education was carried out in the United States (2015), India (2016), Jamaica (2016), Cambodia (2017), and Kazakhstan (2017).
-Results from the cognitive tests will be used to inform revisions to the module.
-Additional cognitive testing and field testing of the revised module are scheduled to take place in 2018.
-The final module and implementation guidelines are expected to be ready by the next WG meeting.
+The WG has also collaborated with UNICEF on the development of a module designed to measure facilitators and barriers to school participation.
+An update on the recent work accomplished was presented.
+Cognitive testing of the UNICEF/WG Module on Inclusive Education was carried out in the United States (35 interviews), India (40 interviews), Jamaica (40 interviews), Cambodia (69 interviews), and Kazakhstan (60 interviews).
+Results from the cognitive tests were used to inform revisions to the module.
+Further testing is planned for 2019.
+The workgroup is seeking to identify countries with an identifiable population of 'out of school' children for further cognitive testing.
+The final module and implementation guidelines are expected to be finalized by the end of 2019.

 Labor Force Surveys

-The WG has begun a collaboration with ILO on the development of a disability module intended for use in labor force surveys.
-This workgroup, co-chaired by ILO and the Secretariat is developing a module for use in labor force surveys that will include WG Short Set plus some elements from the WG Extended Set on Functioning; namely, upper body functioning and affect (anxiety and depression).
-The disability module for Labor Force Surveys has undergone two rounds of cognitive testing in United States and after minor revisions was tested in India.
-Plans are for the next round of cognitive testing to be carried out in Mongolia.
-A full report of the results of cognitive testing will be available upon completion.
+The WG has continued its collaboration with ILO on the development of a disability module intended for use in labor force surveys.
+This workgroup, co-chaired by ILO and the Secretariat has developed a draft module for use in labor force surveys that includes WG Short Set plus some elements from the WG Extended Set on Functioning; namely, upper body functioning and affect (anxiety and depression).
+The disability module for Labor Force Surveys has undergone two rounds of cognitive testing in United States and after minor revisions was tested in India and Mongolia.
+Preliminary results from the Mongolia tests were presented at the meeting.
+The workgroup is seeking to identify a few countries for field testing and hopes to approve the module at the next annual meeting.

-Chaired by the Secretariat, this workgroup has addressed the development of analytic guidelines and computer syntax for the determination of a set of disability identifiers (based on different severity cutoffs and describing the continuum of disability) for each of the WG-SS, WG-ES and the CFM.
-The current work plan is being developed and may address the determination of mutually exclusive categories such as mild disability, moderate and severe disability; burden measures such as the number of domains involved at different cut-offs.
+Chaired by the Secretariat, this workgroup has addressed the development of analytic guidelines and computer syntax (SPSS and SAS for WG-SS and WG-ES; SPSS and Stata for CFM) for the determination of a set of disability identifiers (based on different severity cutoffs and describing the continuum of disability).
+An update on the work to address the determination of mutually exclusive severity categories such as mild, moderate and severe disability; and measurement of multiple domains (number of domains) involved at different cut-offs was presented.
+The workgroup plans to continue its efforts in this area as well as investigate other areas of analysis (e.g. age at onset / stage of life cycle) and work to develop additional syntax to be used in CSPro and Stata.

-An update was provided on the WG's regional capacity building efforts.
-Over the past two years, (with the support from the DFAT), UNSD, UNICEF and the WG have carried out regional workshops to meet the varied needs of data producers and users.
-With the exception of the regional UNSD workshop in Bangkok, the WG has been represented at all UNSD workshops, and has co-sponsored all regional UNICEF workshops.
+An update was provided on the WG's capacity building and outreach efforts.
+Over the past two years, (with the support from the DFAT), the WG has hosted or participated in several webinars, training and implementation workshops to meet the varied needs of data producers and users.

 WG Workshops on Disability Measurement with a focus on the Implementation of WG tools in National Statistical Systems